wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Unified registration of nodes in the Wallarm Cloud by tokens

-The release 4.0 enables you to register the Wallarm node in the Cloud by the **token** on [any supported platform](../../admin-en/supported-platforms.md).
+The release 4.0 enables you to register the Wallarm node in the Wallarm Cloud by the **token** on [any supported platform](../../admin-en/supported-platforms.md).
 Wallarm nodes of previous versions required the "email-password" user credentials on some platforms.

 Unified registration of nodes by tokens makes the connection to the Wallarm Cloud more secure and faster, e.g.: